-Sound management practices are crucial for social organizations to increase the impact they generate on the causes they champion.
-This is what the ‘Best NGOs Award’ recognizes when it assesses governance, transparency, financial sustainability, communication, and management of organizations across the country.
-In 2025, IDIS joins, for the sixth time, the list of the 100 Best NGOs in Brazil.
+Good management practices are decisive for social organizations to expand the impact of the causes they champion.
+That is what the Best NGOs Award recognizes by assessing governance, transparency, financial sustainability, communication, and management among organizations across the country.
+IDIS received, for the third time, the title of Best NGO in Philanthropy, Volunteering, and Support for Civil Society Organizations in Brazil.
+In addition to the award in the special category, for the sixth year, IDIS was also recognized as one of the 100 best NGOs.

 “Reaching the Best NGOs list for the sixth time is a milestone that reinforces our responsibility toward the philanthropy ecosystem in Brazil.
 Each recognition is an incentive for us to continue improving our management and delivering more impact through private social investment,” says Paula Fabiani, CEO of IDIS.